Niall-Keating/Notes/Work/Misc Meetings/Qualflow.md

 ### Notes:
-- Looking at ig10 but would be interested in 3 rs485 interfaces instead of 232 and ca
+- Looking at ig10 but would be interested in 3 rs485 interfaces instead of 232 and canbus